 Closure is all the more likely if coworking spaces lease their locations, are located in large cities, primarily rented out event space before the coronavirus crisis, or operate more than one location.
 Surprisingly, coworking spaces that were profitable in 2019 were no more likely to survive such a lean period than non-profitable coworking spaces.

 Firstly, very unprofitable locations have probably already exited the market in recent months.
 Secondly, even before the coronavirus crisis, many non-profitable coworking spaces were often not dependent on profits from coworking for their business model.

 Thirdly, for the new (and still unprofitable) coworking spaces, the first year is generally the hardest before they establish themselves.
 Many still make provisions in case something will happen, even if it's barely for a pandemic.
 Presumably, this is why every second space would survive these twelve months.
 A third of newcomers, however, would go under after only three months.

 Did governmental aid strengthen coworking spaces to such an extent that they were better off than those that did not receive aid?

 Remarks: A lockdown can hardly be called ‘moderate' or 'light' for those directly affected.
-‘Moderate' in the article context excludes potential scenarios that are even more difficult, unbearable or wide-reaching.
+‘Moderate' in the article context excludes potential scenarios that are even more severe, unbearable or wide-reaching.

 The scenario in this article corresponds to the situation that prevailed in large parts of Europe between the 12th and 24th November 2020.
 Despite major differences, coworking spaces were mainly not affected by official closures.
 In theory, members could continue working in them, subject to compliance with distancing and hygiene rules.
 There was rarely a requirement to wear a mask while working at a desk.